sammiq/dec-decode/README.md

 -------

 This tool is also written in Go and born of a frustration that:
-1. the NASOS tool is being used to archive isos with limited tools available
+1. the NASOS tool is being used to archive ISOs with limited implementations available
 2. the original NASOS tool is written as a .NET GUI tool for Windows and is slow on Linux
 3. it is hard to find a canonical site for getting the tool
 4. It requires downloading unknown binaries

 This is a pure Go implementation that documents how this works and should work on all platforms supported by Go.
-This allevates all the concerns above.
+This alleviates all the concerns above.

 Installation
 ------------

-You need a working [Go](https://golang.org/) installation (I used Go 1.10.1 on Ubuntu Linux 18.04)
+You need a working [Go](https://golang.org/) installation (I used Go 1.12 on Ubuntu Linux 18.04)

-You will neet to install the required libraries:
+For Go < 1.11 the you will need to install the required libraries manually:

     go get github.com/jessevdk/go-flags

-You can then build the tool by:
+Build the tool with:

     go install